Regularization

 true f(x) = sin(2π x) noisy training points

-The two knobs that control the difficulty of the problem are and .
-With and large, any reasonable estimator will recover essentially perfectly.
-With large and small, even the true leaves residuals: the irreducible error that no estimator can dodge.
+The two parameters that control the difficulty of the problem are and .
+With and large, any reasonable estimator recovers essentially perfectly.
+With large and small, even predictions made with the true leave residuals of variance : the irreducible error that no estimator can avoid.

 2. Polynomial regression by ordinary least squares